mdscheuerell/muti/README.md

 ### Ex 2: Integer values as symbolic

 Here's an example with significant correlation between two integer vectors.
+Notice that in this case some of the symbolic values are the "same".

 ``` r
 x2 <- rpois(TT,4)